 - e.
 Identify and close regulatory loopholes that enable new development in locations exposed to climate-compounded flood risk and extreme events. - f.
 Critically assess the most effective and equitable ways to institutionalise cost-sharing of interventions to manage extreme flood risk across region. - g.
-Engage in strategic discussions with key Government role-players and bodies like LGNZ about regional lessons learned on institutionalising flood resilience and open questions to be addressed in drafting Climate Adaptation legislation given the unfolding RMA law reform process. - h.
+Engage in strategic discussions with key Government role-players and bodies like LGNZ about regional lessons learned on institutionalising flood resilience and address open questions in drafting Climate Adaptation legislation through the RMA law reform process. - h.
 Investigate options for establishing a fund for a regional buy-out programme of priority at-risk houses and communities pre-flood. - i.
 Investigate options for institutionalising proactive mechanisms to buy-out priority flood damaged properties post-flood.